 JSON-LD Implementation

-Always use JSON-LD for schema markup — it's Google's recommended format and doesn't require modifying HTML structure.
+Always use JSON-LD for schema markup.
+It's Google's recommended format and doesn't require modifying HTML structure.
 Here's a complete Product schema example:

 <script type="application/ld+json">